juhana/hugojs/README.md

 The repository includes all necessary JavaScript files except he.js which is the official Hugo interpreter engine that has been compiled from C to JavaScript with [Emscripten](http://emscripten.org/).
-If you don't need to modify the engine, you can download the compiled he.js and he.js.mem files from the interpreter page and place them in the www/play directory.
+If you don't need to modify the engine, you can download the compiled [he.js](http://textadventures.online/play/he.js) and [he.js.mem](http://textadventures.online/play/he.js.mem) files and place them in the www/play directory.

-In the he directory, [hejs.c](he/hejs.c) contains most of HugoJS-specific C code.
+In the repository's "he" directory, [hejs.c](he/hejs.c) contains most of HugoJS-specific C code.
 It's mainly responsible for communication between the engine and the user interface.
 C project setup is at the start of [heheader.h](he/heheader.h).
 There are other minor changes here and there in other C files.
 The changes are contained in `#if defined __EMSCRIPTEN__` directives.

 If you need to edit and compile the C engine, you'll need to [install Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
 The npm script `npm run compile` transpiles the C code into JavaScipt.

-If you don't need to touch the engine, you can download the compiled he.js file from the interpreter page and place it in the www/play directory.

 ### User interface